Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Experimental Study

-where $P^*$ is the ideal PF set, $A$ is an approximate PF set achieved by an algorithm. $m$ represents the number of objectives.
-It is worth noting that the smaller value of $IGD$ represents the better performance of both diversity and convergence.
+where $P^*$ is the ideal $PF$ set, $A$ is an approximate $PF$ set achieved by an algorithm. $m$ represents the number of objectives.
+It is worth noting that smaller values of $IGD$ represent better performance with respect to both diversity and convergence.
+To construct $P^*$, uniform sampling is performed on the unconstrained $PF$ and constraint boundaries.
+For 2- and 3-objective problems, 1000 and 10000 points are sampled.
+Then, non-dominated sorting is used to select feasible and non-dominated solutions to construct $P^*$.
+For problems with more than 3 objectives, a huge number of uniformly distributed points along the $PF$ would be required to calculate the $IGD$ in a reliable manner \citep{ishibuchi2015behavior}.
+In this case, only the hypervolume metric is employed to evaluate the performance of the compared algorithms \citep{yuan2016balancing}.